cadets/cadets-ui/README.md

 CADETS_UI_JS

-This is a prototype for the implementation of the CADETS/OPUS UI.
+This is a prototype for CADETS/OPUS UI.
 Implemented with only js, html and css.

 To run WebApp: